PennBBL/antssst/README.md

-# ANTs Single Subject to Group Template for BIDS Data
+# ANTs Single Subject Template for BIDS Data

+Uses antsMultivariateTemplateConstruction.sh to create single subject templates for longitudinal data organized according to the BIDS specification.